mavel101/dsv2pulseq/README.md

 from dsv2pulseq import check_dsv
 check_dsv('/path/to/dsv_original/dsv_prefix', '/path/to/dsv_pulseq/dsv_prefix')
 ```

+Note that:
+- Only single transmit channel RF pulses are currently supported.
+- The Pulseq sequence has the same orientation as the original sequence, when running the Pulseq interpreter in "XYZ in TRA" mode.
+This can fail, if in the Siemens sequence the rotation matrix is not applied to individual blocks or if a different rotation matrix is applied.
+- The Pulseq interpreter version 1.5.0 should be used, as the versions before contain a bug in setting the RF raster time correctly.
-Note that the RF and gradient waveforms might be slightly different due to fixed rotation matrices in the original sequence for some event blocks and due to small numerical errors.
+- RF and gradient waveforms might be slightly different due to small numerical errors.

 ## Reconstruction of Pulseq data